ucsd-cse30-f17/pa4-public/README.md

 However, you will have some freedom with choosing the signatures of helper methods.
 Some examples of valid helper method signatures are commented out at the top of `bst.c` - feel free to use these.
 For example, a helper method for bst_add or bst_remove might be helpful, and you can change the parameters / return type of these helper methods if you'd like.

-In `bst.c`, we've provided the (correct) implementation of bst_max for you.
+In `bst.c`, we've provided the (correct) implementation of `bst_max` for you.
 The rest is up to you!

 ### 3. Functions to implement in Assembly
-You will be writing helper functions in ARM assembly, to help you implement bst_count and bst_totalLength.
+You will be writing helper functions in ARM assembly, to help you implement `bst_count` and `bst_totalLength`.
 #### 3.1 `int totalLength(struct BSTNode* node)`
-#### 3.2 `void count(struct BSTNode* node)`
+#### 3.2 `int count(struct BSTNode* node)`

 ### 4. Testing your functions
 It is really important to write good tests to detect errors in your code and make sure they work as expected.
 You will also need your tests to help you figure out what is wrong in the buggy implementations later for the README question.
-#### You will be graded on your tests based on how many bad implementations your test can catch described in the README
+#### You will be graded on your tests based on how many bad implementations your test can catch, described below
-For this assignment, you need to use the framework for C called CuTest to write tests.
+For this assignment, you need to use a simple framework for C called CuTest to write tests.
 We provide you the following:
 cutest: This is the folder that contains all that you need to use CuTest. runtests.c: The main driver to run all tests. test.c: The file where all your tests should be in.